• The corporal

 It is also used to wipe the chalice and ciborium after the ablutions

 which follow Communion.
-See the picture on the right.

 • The pall